Can Rheumatoid Arthritis Affect the Spine?

 “RA activity in the cervical spine begins early, with 83% of patients in prospective studies developing anterior atlantoaxial subluxation within 2 years of disease onset.
 Activity in the cervical spine progresses clinically and radiologically in tandem with the peripheral-joint involvement.
 In fact, the severity of the peripheral erosive damage is strongly correlated with the degree of structural damage in the cervical spine.”

-That is 83% of RA’ers with involvement in the atlantoaxial joint within 2 years.
+83% of people with RA have involvement in the atlantoaxial joint within 2 years.
 The atlantoaxial joint is between the first and second vertebrae in the neck: C-1 and C-2.
 That is the joint which caused the predicament of Nicole Bradshaw that I reported here last week.

 Joints in the spine affected by Rheumatoid Arthritis become unstable.
 Damage to supporting tissues can cause vertebrae to slip in a process called spondolisthesis.
 The result can be pain due to pressure on nerves caused by the slipped vertebra.
 The spinal cord can be compressed which can cause a wide range of symptoms.